Programs and Development Opportunities

 Dream Zone (serving the undocumented student community)

-Undocument students face many barriers in higher education, not the lease of which is stigma attached to their citizenship status.
+Undocumented students face many barriers in higher education, not the least of which is stigma attached to their citizenship status.
 This training will provide you with the tools and resources to better serve our undocumented students and help you to become a better ally to this community of learners.

 Next training date and time TBD